Exabyte-io/TensorMol/README.md

  - Path integral simulations via interface with [I-PI](https://github.com/i-pi/i-pi) MD engine.

 ## News:
  This fork of TensorMol is being maintained by [Team Exabyte](exabyte.io).
-Check back periodically for new features and other improvements!

 ## License: GPLv3
 By using this software you agree to the terms in COPYING